jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/SQL-Doc/DRDS-DDL.md

 **Note**
 1. Syntax of the part [DRDS Partition Options] must be placed to the end
 2. Primary keys of tables must be split fields
+3. For tables split by date and time, each sub-table can only store data of a time period and cannot be circulated.
+When table shardings are used up, users need to expand table shardings by hand.
+For example, if there are 16 database shardings in a DRDS database of a user, the table tab1 is split by year and month and one table sharding is provided per month, then data of 16 months in total can be stored.
+Where a user needs to store data of more time period, he/she needs to add database shardings by hand and expand tables.

 ### Split Function
 Currently, DRDS supports the following split functions, the names of which are case-insensitive